jbu5105/Towards_album_artwork_generation_based_on_audio/README.md

 conditioning, we do not achieve the final objective of album cover generation based on audio.
 We manually discuss, which state of the art tools could be reviewed and implemented for this project.

 Keywords: Generative models, Generative Adversarial Networks (GAN), Image generation, Album cover

+## Contents
+In this README we show the different contents and experiments you can find in the repository:

+1. Dataset.
+We provide a multimodal dataset prepocessed and gathered for this specific task
+1. Image reconstruction techiniques analysis
+1. Album artwork generation
+1. Album artwork generation based on audio

+### Dataset